Thérèse DONU, TOGO

 Ms. Thérèse Donu has a Bachelor’s Degree in Business Law and a Master’s Degree in Environmental, International and Comparative Law.
 She is a lawyer at the Togo Bar and has worked extensively on the rights of women and people who identify as LGBT.
 Witnessing cases of abuse and unjust accusations during police custody and detention growing up, Thérèse has a lifelong passion for human rights.

 The challenge: Same-sex activity is illegal in Togo, resulting in widespread discrimination in all areas of society.
 Furthermore, within the criminal justice system LGBT persons and women are often at high risk of physical, sexual or psychological abuse.
 Thérèse strives to combat gender inequality and discrimination based on sexual orientation within the justice system.
-Specifically, Thérèse aims to assist two groups who are particularly vulnerable within the criminal justice system: sex workers and LGBT individuals who, because of their professions or sexual orientation, are considered as offenders of justice and are victims of discrimination.
+Specifically, Thérèse aims to assist two groups who are particularly vulnerable within the criminal justice system: sex workers and LGBT individuals who, because of their professions or sexual orientation are victims of discrimination.

 Project: Justice For All